foxbunny/FragRouter/README.md

 it by using this method to set your own function.
 The handler function must accept a single argument, which is a string containing the route that failed to mach.

+## frag.addMiddleware(func)

+Push a middleware function to the last possition o the middleware stack.
+The middleware will be executed once per each hashchange event, before any handler can handle the reuqest.
+It will accept a single callback function, which allows the stack to continue.

+Passing a truthy value to the continuation callback will halt the stack and prevent the handling of the route.
+This can be useful during debugging, to prevent the code from doing unexpected or unforeseen things.

+Within the middleware function, `this` is a Request object.

 ## Request([path, route, parameters])